Houston Personal Injury Lawyer

 The personal injury lawyers at Michael P. Fleming & Associates, P.C. offer the highly skilled and dedicated representation people need following a serious injury involving another’s negligence.

-If you have been injured as a result of someone else’s negligence, contact our lawyers now.
+If you have been injured as a result of someone else’s negligence, make sure you hire the right lawyer!

 Here we answer questions we often hear from our clients to explain how we can help you if you or a loved one has been injured.